aubreezy0/UX-terminal-eats/README.md

 Takeaways: Managing file structures and naming conventions is essential for working on imported Sketch files in Invision, something I will account for in future project planning.

-Other takeaway: Know when to move on.
-Nothing is ever perfect, never done.
-My list of improvements is long and I could work on this app forever, but my idea for a CSPAN app (yes, really) is calling to me… and it's time to learn Adobe XD.
+Other takeaway: <span style="color:green">It's time to move on.</span> Nothing is ever perfect, never done.
+What's important is to recognize when something more important has come along.
+I really could work on this app forever, but my idea for a CSPAN app (yes, really) is calling to me… and it's time to learn Adobe XD.

 Hop straight to "Find Food."
 You are dying for Ahi Tuna from Oh So Sushi... don't forget to checkout the map!